I thought I had posted this the other day, but it seems the Gremlins have got in and my post somehow disappeared.

 It went something like this…

 On the surface of it, in this instance I can somewhat see her point.
 However, I argued that we need to put ourselves where the person is who is receiving the message we are trying to deliver.
 For me, if saying someone has ‘passed away’ feels gentler and more palatable for the person receiving the message, then I see no harm in it.
 For myself, having lost my son just over 2 years ago due to an undiagnosed heart condition, I find myself not being comfortable with saying, ‘My son has died.’
 I very much prefer to use the term that he has ‘passed away’.
-Saying he has died feels harsh and confronting, even for a Social Worker like me.
+Saying he has died feels harsh and confronting, even for a professional like me.
 I know that is what has happened, but I need to use the words that are right for me.

 Words have power.
 They can give power and they can take it away.
 For me, I always try to ensure I ask the people I work with what they are comfortable with.
 Do I call them Mr or Mrs?
 Do I call them by their full name or a shortened version, or indeed another name completely that they feel more comfortable with?
 How do they like to receive information?
 Written or spoken?
 How much or how little information do they need?
 What do they want to know?